 The next day found the three of us on a quest to repair Chak’s alternator.
 The one she came with had been outfitted with a funky, after market set up by the previous owner.
 Copper coils looped around the outside and connected to two hoses at either end, an intake that came in from the prop shaft and an outtake that combines with the cooling system for the entire engine.
 It was a makeshift, saltwater cooling system which we eventually came to believe was a contributing factor in the geyser that kept erupting from the overflow tank any time the engine ran higher RPMs.
 It was a vicious cycle, that geyser flooded saltwater all over the alternator itself which caused it to fault and stop charging the batteries properly, or at all.

 Sterling, our veteran guide and travel mentor, engaged the first Bahamian we encountered.
-There was not auto repair or parts shop on the island, but we were told Tristan was the guy we needed to find, go to the white house on top of the hill overlooking the beach.
-It took us a while, but we eventually found the right house, and on the way received confirmation from a few other locals that Tristan was in fact the man.
+There was no auto repair or parts shop on the island, but we were told Tristan was the guy we needed to find, go to the white house on top of the hill overlooking the beach.
+It took us a while, but we eventually found the right house, and on the way received confirmation from a few other locals that Tristan was, in fact, the man.

 We knocked on his door but it wasn’t Tristan who answered, it was his cousin.
 Tristan was out fishing, we were told, he would be back that evening.
 With nothing else to do for the day but wait for Tristan to return, we explored the remaining streets of Alice Town – the few that remained.
 We walked the beach and took in the beautiful water.
 The beach was deserted.
 Possibly the best beach I have ever seen, and not a soul was there to enjoy the crystalline waters, colorful tide pools and soft sandy outskirts.
 So many shades of blue, all I had been told to expect of Bahama waters did nothing to diminish the reality.
 Indigo on the horizon of the deep gave way to sparkling emeralds, dark teal became aquamarine where the shallows began, aquamarine interchanged with turquoise as it washed over corral rocks and tide pools, finally giving way to a perfect clear where the waves reached up to kiss the sandy, shell-covered shore.